Commitment to SOU Students

 Food Pantry Access

-Visit Stevenson Union Room 310 to check-in and access this resource:
+Visit Belonging and Engagement (SU 312) to check in and access this resource:

-- Students can visit once per week to access up to ten non-perishable food or personal hygiene products.
+- Students can visit once per week to access up to ten non-perishable food items, occasional perishable items, and an unlimited amount of personal hygiene products.

 - From time-to-time there will also be “add-ons” available, such as eggs, produce, pastries, and bread (limited availability).